 The annual Roger O'Sullivan Memorial Award for Family, School and Community Partnerships for Learning is for a school community that can show exemplary practice in family-school partnerships that has led to enhanced student outcomes.

-The Council of Catholic School Parents NSW/ACT is proud to announce St Joseph’s Primary School, Uralla as the recipient of the 2020 Roger O’Sullivan Memorial Award.
+St Joseph’s Primary School, Uralla is the recipient of the 2020 Roger O’Sullivan Memorial Award.

 This short video explains the project.

 The genesis of the “St Joseph’s School Sheep Manure Business and School Garden Project” was in 2016 after the school identified a need to further support students’ learning needs by involving them in a practical yet meaningful project.

 This genuinely collaborative community partnership is an excellent example of parent engagement benefiting student outcomes.
 Parents and Parishioners assist the project by sourcing shearing sheds for collection of manure and assisting with deliveries.

 Mary Hull, teacher St Joseph’s Primary School Uralla, said “The sheep manure business has been a valuable learning tool.
 It connects the participating students to the community, the students have learnt how to express themselves in phone calls, conversations and letters of thanks.
 Most of all, it has contributed to their self-esteem and value of self-worth in being able to delve into a real-life project.”

 In recognition of the high standard of submissions the judging panel recommended two new awards.

 Congratulations to St Catherine’s Catholic College, Singleton recipient of the Highly Commended Award and St Joseph’s Primary School, Laurieton an Encouragement Award.

 In 2019, the community of Mary Help of Christians Primary School, Sawtell, was the recipient of the award for their “Family Art Nights” initiative.